bittencourt-lucas/todo-app-api/README.md

 To install the Asynchronous Server Gateway Interface (ASGI), run `pip install "uvicorn[standard]"`.

+To install the ORM, run `pip install sqlalchemy`.

 ### Running the environment locally

 First, follow the instructions presented in the `Preparing the environment` section.